tsenhungwu/Data-Science-Project/README.md

 Each data science project is unique and has different problems that needed to solve.
 I found doing data science projects are interesting and encourages me to achieve valuable goals.
 As a continuous learner, I keep accumulating the knowledge and the practical experience across projects.

 ## Project Titles and Descriptions
+1. Bank Marketing Campaigns - How to attract more customers to subscribe term deposits?
+(1) Addressed an unbalance label issue using SMOTE, an efficient over-sampling technique.
+(2) Completed a model comparison experiment among nine machine learning models.
+(3) Optimized hyperparameters of each model by Bayesian Optimization.
+(4) 97% AUC was achieved on the test data by the validated Gradient Boosting.
+(5) Feature importance results were compared and interpreted between statistical hypothesis testings and model outputs.

-1. Yelp Data Challenge – Sentiment Analysis and Recommender System
+2. Yelp Data Challenge – Sentiment Analysis and Recommender System

     •   Through this project, I solved two main problems: